A Class of Degenerate Mean Field Games, Associated FBSDEs and Master Equations: Derivatives of in

 Furthermore, if Assumption (A3') is satisfied, then,

-From Assumption (A2), we know that the map $\hv$ is continuously differentiable in $(x,p,q)$ and linearly functionally differentiable in $m$ (see \cite{AB6,AB8,AB10,AB5,AB9'}).
+From the linearity of $b$ and $\sigma$ in $v$ in Assumption (A1), the differentiability of $D_vf$ in $(x,m)$ in Assumption (A2), the strong convexity of $f$ in $v$, and the application of the implicit function theorem, we know that the map $\widehat{v}$ is continuously differentiable in $(x,p,q)$ and linearly functionally differentiable in $m$ (also see \cite[Page 29]{AB9'}).
 By taking the derivative of Equation \eqref{hv} with respect to $x$, $m$, $p$ and $q$, respectively, we know that

 For any $\eta\in L_{\f_t}^2$, consider the following FBSDEs:

 where

 and $\left(\widetilde{Y_{t\xi}}(s),\widetilde{\dr_\eta Y_{t\xi}}(s)\right)$ is an independent copy of $\left(Y_{t\xi}(s),\dr_\eta Y_{t\xi}(s)\right)$.
 By using Lemma~\ref{lem:1}, it comes with the following solvability of FBSDEs \eqref{FB:dr} and the boundedness of the solution.